 How is Cosmetic Dentistry Different from General Dentistry?

-If you're like most of our patients, you've only entered a dental office for a cleaning, checkup or for a general dentist procedure.
-General dentistry focuses on the oral health of a patient and involves fixing cavities, root canals and other procedures – the less fun procedures.
+If you're like most of our Langley patients, you've only entered a dental office for a cleaning or a checkup.
+General dentistry focuses on the oral health and involves fixing cavities, root canals and other infection preventing procedures.

 For most people, cosmetic procedures aren't a necessity, although they can improve the appearance of your teeth and for anxious patient we can still offer relaxing sedation dentistry for their treatment.